Jason McCord / Level Designer

 The interior spaces for Pilots are often connected underground or up high to travel between buildings, and there is a plethora of ziplines to make traversing the large open areas quicker.
 Pilots will learn to not get caught out in the open desert, as Titans gravitate towards the edges when dualing.

-The spikey rocks found throughout the map were designed to allow for mid-level boundaries that Pilots wouldn't camp out on.
+The spikey rocks found throughout the map were designed to allow for mid-map boundaries that Pilots wouldn't camp out on.

-This is the 6th level in the campaign.
+This is the 6th level in the multiplayer campaign.

 click on a thumbnail to see a larger image